microsoft/fluentui/packages/react-switch/Spec.md

 ## Background

-Previously called Toggle in FluentUI and Checkbox in northstar, the Switch component introduces a quick way of switching between Boolean values by pressing the thumb.
+Previously called Toggle in OUFR and Checkbox in Stardust, the Switch component introduces a quick way of switching between Boolean values by pressing the thumb.

 ## Prior Art